antonfirsov/docs/2020/08-Aug/interop/interop.md

 Caveats:

 - This attribute is intended for targeted scenarios.
 Invalid usage can have serious consequences; blocking operations can result in GC starvation and interactions with the runtime (such as calling back into the runtime or throwing exceptions) can lead to data corruption or runtime termination.
-- During [mixed-mode debugging](https://docs.microsoft.com/visualstudio/debugger/how-to-debug-in-mixed-mode), it will not be possible to set breakpoints in or step into a P/Invoke that has been marked with this attribute.
+- Using [mixed-mode debugging](https://docs.microsoft.com/visualstudio/debugger/how-to-debug-in-mixed-mode), it will not be possible to set breakpoints in or step into a P/Invoke that has been marked with this attribute.
 - This attribute is ignored if the method is not also marked with `DllImport`

 Resources: